single-spa/create-single-spa/README.md

 2. `yarn bootstrap`
 3. `node packages/create-single-spa/bin/create-single-spa.js ../some-test-dir`

-Note that create-single-spa can runs in the current directory by default, but you can provide a different destination directory through the CLI (as shown above with `some-test-dir`).
+Note that create-single-spa can run in the current directory by default, but you can provide a different destination directory through the CLI (as shown above with `some-test-dir`).

 ### Tests